Guedosha/Vanilla-Essentials-Config/README.md

 # Vanilla Essentials Config
 A modified config for the plugin <a href="https://github.com/EssentialsX/Essentials" target="_blank">EssentialsX</a> that removes its undesirable replacements of vanilla features and makes the plugin act more "vanilla-like."
 <br>
-e.g. Not being able to use selectors(@s, @a, @e, etc.) with /kill because their replacement command doesn't support them(despite not adding any new features that the vanilla command doesn't already have.) or /ping which just replies back to you in the chat with "pong" while overriding actually useful commands that allow you to see your ping.
+e.g. Not being able to use selectors(@s, @a, @e, etc.) with /kill because their replacement command doesn't support them(despite not adding any new features that the vanilla command doesn't already have.)<br>
+or /ping which just replies back to you in the chat with "pong" while overriding actually useful commands that allow you to see your ping.

 ## Changes